EvergineTeam/QuickStarters-2.5/README.md

 # QuickStarters
-The collection of University Tour quickstarters
+The collection of Wave Engine Quickstarters.

 <table>
   <tr>